closeio/making.close.com/_posts/2023-10-23-documenting-best-practices/index.md

 Ideally, documenting our coding practices should:

-1. live as close to the code as possible, to decrease the chance it will get out of sync
+1. Live as close to the code as possible, to decrease the chance it will get out of sync
-2. not require us to write example code in markdown files
+2. Not require us to write example code in markdown files
-3. be discoverable
+3. Be discoverable
-4. update automatically when the associated code changes
+4. Update automatically when the associated code changes
-5. be readable outside of a code editor
+5. Be readable outside of a code editor

 To achieve these goals, we came up with a process and tooling that allows us to identify, tag, and maintain our coding best practices.